mario8x/devops2everyone/testing/web-security-101.md

 #### security 101

 3 simple ways to hack:
-  directly manipulating the application via its gui tampering with the Uniform Resource Identifier(URI) Tampering with HTTP elements not contained in the URI
+  * directly manipulating the application via its gui
+  * Tampering with the Uniform Resource Identifier(URI)
+  * Tampering with HTTP elements not contained in the URI

 ##### gui web hacking
   as sql injection : ``` `Or 1=1--```